A local lemma via entropy compression: Introduction

-Recently a surprising connection between the LLL and the cluster expansion of the abstract polymer gas, pointed out by Scott and Sokal \cite{SS}, has attracted the interest of several researchers in the area of statistical mechanics.
-More precisely, Scott and Sokal showed that the LLL can be viewed as a reformulation of the Dobrushin criterion \cite{D} for the convergence for the cluster expansion of the hard-core lattice gas on a graph $G$.
+In recent times a remarkable connection between the LLL and statistical mechanics has been pointed out by Scott and Sokal \cite{SS}.
+More precisely Scott and Sokal showed that the thesis (\ref{thesis}) of the Lov\'asz local lemma holds {\it if and only if} the probabilities $\{\prob(\ev)\}_{\ev\in \mathfrak{E}}$ are inside the complex polydisc where the partition function of the hard-core self-repulsive lattice gas on $G$ is nonvanishing and that this necessary and sufficient condition is equivalent to the Shearer ``optimal" criterion \cite{Sh}.
+Furthermore, they show that the LLL criterion (\ref{cond})) providing a {\it sufficient} condition for the thesis (\ref{thesis}) to hold, coincides with the so-called Dobrushin criterion, which is a sufficient condition for the non vanishing of the aforementioned partition function.

-\\Two years after the work of Scott and Sokal, Fern\'andez and Procacci \cite{FP} obtained a sensible improvement of the Dobrushin criterion via cluster expansion methods.
+\\Later on, Fern\'andez and Procacci \cite{FP}, working on the abstract polymer gas model (of which the hard-core, self-repulsive lattice gas on a graph $G$ is a special case) obtained a sensible improvement of the Dobrushin criterion via cluster expansion methods.
 Such a result has then been used by Bissacot et al. \cite{BFPS} to obtain an improved version of the LLL.
-To enunciate this improved version of the LLL we first need the following definition.
-Given a graph $G$, a set of vertices $Y$ of $G$ is {\it independent} if no edge $e=\{v,v'\}$ of $G$ is such that $v\in Y$ and $v'\in Y$.
+To enunciate this improved version of the LLL we recall that, given a graph $G=(V, E)$, a set $Y\subset V$ is {\it independent} if no edge $\{v,v'\}\in E$ is such that $v\in Y$ and $v'\in Y$.